Brecon Beacons Festive Self-Guided Walking Holiday

 - Staff has had disability awareness training

-Make use of our Discovery Point at Nythfa House - the starting point for your outdoor adventure.
-You'll find:
+To make the most of your break use the Discovery Point at Nythfa House - the starting point for your outdoor adventure.

 When you're not walking, there's plenty to do locally.
 Why not cycle along the Brecon canal, explore the many bookshops in Hay-on-Wye, or go underground at the excellent Big Pit mining museum.
 See the 'Local Area' tab for further ideas.